su2code/su2code.github.io/_tutorials/design_features/Inviscid_3D_Constrained_ONERAM6.md

 Chord: 0.5688 m, LE radius: 117.586 1/m, ToC: 0.0972423, Twist angle: 0 deg.
 ```

-Futhermore, SU2_GEO has created two interesting files with geometrical information: `wing_description.dat` and `wing_slices.dat` that can be used to fully understand the wing geometry.
+Furthermore, SU2_GEO has created two interesting files with geometrical information: `wing_description.dat` and `wing_slices.dat` that can be used to fully understand the wing geometry.

 ### Defining the Optimization Problem